- Children Diagnosed With Cancer: What to Expect From the Health Care System

 Talking with the health care team

 Good communication among patients, families, and health care team members is very important.
-The intensity, complexity, and length of treatment and follow-up care require that everyone involved have confidence and trust in one another and be able to work well together.
+Cancer treatment and follow-up care are intense and complex.
+Everyone involved must have confidence and trust in one another and be able to work well together.

 Most of the time, children with cancer and their families develop a bond with the doctors, nurses, and other team members.
 But sometimes, personalities and styles may clash, and all may not go smoothly.
-Fortunately, patients and parents usually find that there are certain team members with whom they can form helpful relationships and have good communication.
+Still, patients and parents usually find that there are certain team members with whom they can communicate well and form helpful relationships.

 Trust and confidence

 Confidence comes with knowing that all team members are well trained and experienced in treating cancer in young people, and that the facility meets the highest standards.
 Information about the education and credentials of all team members should be readily available.
 The institution’s status and reputation can be researched quickly.
-But trust in individuals will only come with time and the experience of sharing decisions and going through diagnosis and treatment.
+(See the “To learn more” section.)
+But trust in the treatment team will only come with time and experience.

 Parents are the experts when it comes to their children.
 It’s important for them to have that expertise recognized, just as it’s important for professionals to have their knowledge and skills recognized.
 Parents can help team members learn how best to deal with their children.
-On the other hand, health professionals who have worked with many children who have cancer can often give parents new ideas to try when the old ones don’t work.
-Good communication comes out of mutual respect for what each person brings to the joint effort to give the child with cancer the best possible care.
+On the other hand, health professionals who’ve worked with many children with cancer can often give parents new ideas to try when the old ones don’t work.
+Good communication comes from mutual respect for what each person brings to the joint effort to give the child with cancer the best possible care.

 Communication should be clear, direct, and honest.
-Team members need to be sure that they give complete information, and that they use words that patients and families can understand.
+Team members should give complete information, and use words that patients and families can understand.
 In the same way, the patient and family members need to state their thoughts, opinions, and feelings clearly and ask their questions directly.
 They also need to feel certain that they are being heard.
 Because of the emotional impact of a cancer diagnosis, it’s often necessary to repeat things and ask questions more than once.
 This is normal, and it’s better to do this than have misunderstandings.

 Tips for good communication with the health care team